What is Amazon FBM and Is It Right for You?

 Less Red Tape

 Amazon runs a tight ship and that is reflected in their requirements for sellers who want to leverage FBA.
 Apart from the regular requirements, sellers that choose FBM are also free from having to adapt their business to Amazon’s inventory policy.
 This advantage became very clear to sellers recently before the backdrop of supply chain issues or the changes in regard to long-term storage fees.
-In other words, the Amazon FBM shipping requirements (if you want to call them that) are much more flexible than with FBA.
+In other words, the Amazon FBM shipping rates and requirements (if you want to call them that) are much more flexible than with FBA.

 Customized Packaging